 I feel like I've been seeing an influx of food posts on social media labeling things as "guilt-free" and you can eat it as a free-for-all because they don't have gluten or because something is vegan, it must be healthy.
 Or the opposite end of the spectrum with binge-quantity amounts of processed food because #YOLO #foodporn #drools.

 This inspired me to write this post below.
-I'm not perfect.
+I'm certainly not perfect.
 But I think we can all do better.

 Food shouldn't have to be BAD vs. GOOD or a reward vs. something to fear.
-I hope you guys can find enlightenment from it!

 I was on a trip to visit friends in Boston back in September when we walked over to The Commons.
 A landmark at the park is the duckling statues, where countless kids have sat on for photos.
 No surprise, as we walked over, there were two young kids with their parents who were trying to get a photo.
 As the little boy was refusing to sit still, his mother whipped out a pack of M&Ms, and said, "if you sit still for the picture, you can have the whole bag right afterward."